osohq/oso/docs/content/any/getting-started/application/enforce/index.md

 We only covered one type of enforcement in this guide: resource-level enforcement.
 Oso can also enforce access to fields on an object, requests, or queries from an external data source.
-See [Enforce authorization](/guides/enforcement) for more.
+See [How to: Enforce authorization](/guides/enforcement) for more.

 This is all you need have Oso setup in your application and authorizing requests.
 Next, you may want to: